hugues31/coinnect/README.md

 ## Example

-The example below show you how to connect to Poloniex
+The example below shows you how to connect to Poloniex

 ```rust
 extern crate coinnect;